hitzhangjie/notes/编程语言/Go/go design.md

 As the example metioned above, we assign value 10 to variable v, we basically are now gonna be allocating eight bytes of memory right here inside this frame `data-section`.
 It has to be inside this frame, because if it's not, the goroutine cannot access it.

 Understand that this frame is serving a really important purpose.
 It's creating a sandbox, a layer of isolation.
 It gives us  a sense of immutability that the goroutine can only mutate or cause problems here and nowhere else in our code.
+This is very very powerful constructs that we're gonna wanna leverage and it starts to allow us to talk about things like semantics.

+# why passing as value in function arguments ?

+"What we see is what we got !"
+Yes, but there's more reasons, one of which is value mechanics.

+Passing as value in function arguments actually makes a copy of original value, it provides an isolation level in active frame level, it is very very important!

+Let's diff the terms, **mechanics and semantics**:

+- mechanics, it means how things work

+- semantics, it means how things behave